 When I told Kotrish that I was grateful for her presence, this young lady’s response was, “Thanks.
 That was unexpected.”
 My old self wanted to judge the reply.
 But I remembered the purpose was to appreciate others, no matter the reaction.
 I accepted it and continued on.

 So, the month of gratitude ended.
 Christmas had come and gone.
 A new year had begun.

 The memory is still clear.
 I had just returned home from work.
 Waiting on the dining room table was a salmon-colored envelope addressed to me.
 Inside was a matching salmon-colored thank you card.
 Kotrish had handwritten a note filled with ten separate thank-you statements.
 I cried.
 It meant so much to me that I carried it in my inside purse pocket for weeks.
 The blurred blue ink shows how much I’ve held it.
 Its tattered edges reveal how much I have opened it.
 I thought this would be the only card.

 Her testimonials continued.
 For the next year, she sent four more handwritten thank-you cards every other month.
 Each one is different.
 Each one is heartfelt.
 Each one is better than any other gift I could ever receive from her.

 I know it is customary to exchange store-bought presents during this time of year.
 But perhaps you can gift your loved ones with an additional item.
 Maybe this holiday season, you can offer an expression of gratitude.
 Jewelry will fade and clothes will soon be outdated.
 Telling others how much you value them?
 Well, that could last an entire lifetime.

-*Although this was originally published in Natural Awakenings November 2015, the sentiment could also work for Valentine’s Day.
+*This was originally published in Natural Awakenings November 2015.